 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics, most types of information and record clerks, including high school registrars, will experience little to no employment growth from 2010-2020.
-Median annual wages for these positions in 2012 were $37,240.
+According to the U.S. Bureau of Labor Statistics, most types of information and record clerks, including high school registrars, were expected to experience little to no employment growth from 2012-2022.
 Partially because of the shift toward computer-based record keeping, clerk duties are being taken over by others as these positions become more rare (www.bls.gov).
 The BLS doesn't maintain figures specifically for high school registrars, but according to PayScale.com, the median salary for this profession was $35,160 in September 2014.

 High school registrars typically undertake on-the-job training.
 Because of the nature of the work, registrars should be comfortable with standard office equipment and computer applications, such as word processing, spreadsheets, and databases.
 Being a high school registrar requires the ability to adapt to changing situations and priorities, excellent communication skills, and the ability to work with confidential information in a careful and detailed way.

 For high school registrars, educational requirements vary by position and school district; generally schools either require a high school diploma or an associate's degree.
 Familiarity with office software may be gained in educational settings, but may also come from previous work experience.

 Related to High School Registrar: Job Description, Outlook and Requirements